Castastrophic Sick Leave Bank

-Employees may join the Sick Leave Bank during the open enrollment period or, if a new employee, during the first thirty-one (31) days of employment.
+Employees may join the Catastrophic Sick Leave Bank during the annual open enrollment period or, if a new employee, during the first thirty-one (31) days of employment.

-- The member uses one or more days from the Bank during the year;
+- The member uses one or more days from the Catastrophic Sick Leave Bank during the year;

-members must contribute 1-2 days for the current school year.
+members must contribute 1-2 days for the current schoool year.

-- A member decides to cancel his/her membership in the Bank; or
+- A member decides to cancel his/her membership in the Catastrophic Sick Leave Bank; or

 - A member terminates employment with the District.

-Days from the Bank are granted only for catastrophic illness or injury that necessitates an absence for five consecutive days or longer.
-A member who suffers a catastrophic illness or injury may apply for an initial thirty (30) days from the Bank.
+Days from the Catastrophic Sick Leave Bank are granted only for qualifying catastrophic illness or injury that necessitates an absence for five consecutive days or longer.
+A member who suffers a catastrophic illness or injury may apply for an initial thirty (30) days from the Catastrophic Sick Leave Bank.
 If the employee is unable to return to work after the initial thirty (30) days are exhausted, he/she may reapply for up to fifteen (15) additional days.

-An illness or injury that is serious in nature, as defined by the Catastrophic Sick Leave Bank handbook, and necessitates an absence from work for five (5) consecutive days.
-Determination of catastrophic is based upon the physician's statement with diagnosis, the patient's age, and any complications.
+An illness or injury that is serious in nature, as defined by the Castastrophic Sick Leave Bank handbook, and necessitates and necessitates a minimum of five (5) consecutive days absent from work.
+Determination of catastrophic is based, in part by, the physician's statement with diagnosis, and proof of inpatient hospitalization..
 A few examples of conditions that could be considered catastrophic are:

 - Cancer with Chemotherapy Treatment